lalithmanokar/cloud-sf-extension-cap-sample/README.md

       `Client ID`, `Client Secret`, `Token URL`: you can get these details from the service key of the enterprise message service instance you created in Step 1.

-      Token URL: append the token url with `/oauth/token`

       Add Custom Header Parameters.

       Add new row: key=x-qos.
 Value =1

 3. Creating integration.
-An integration specifies the endpoint to which a message sgould be send along with the content of the message.
+An integration specifies the endpoint to which a message should be send along with the content of the message.
    1. Navigate to integration center.
-   2. Select `My integrations`
+   2. Select `My Integrations`
-   3. Select `create` > `More integration types`
+   3. Select `Create` > `More Integration Types`
-   4. Select the below details and click on create:
+   4. Select the below options and click on Create:

-      Trigger type: intelligent service
+      Trigger type: Intelligent service

       Destination type: REST

-      Format: json
+      Format: JSON

    ![Integration type](./documentation/images/integration.PNG)